Friends-of-Monika/mas-selfharm/README.md

 * LOeufmf &mdash; proofreading, insights, and ideas
 * Rhea &mdash; insights and ideas
 * Feenie &mdash; insights and ideas

+Additionally, I would want to mention T. H., in whose memory the original team has released this submod.
+Thank you for being with us.

 These are all I can remember.
 Thank you everyone for your efforts 👋